amitwats/fixed_width_to_csv/Readme.md

 The following are in prerequisites
 * Python (v 11 and above) is installed
-* PYTHONHOME is configured to point to current folder
+* PYTHONPATH is configured to point to current folder

 ### Windows
 1. Clone the repository:<br>